codefwd/dmitry/README.md

 dmitry also checks for open ports on servers.
 We can see here that yahoo.com has an open web service:

 <img width="563" height="188" alt="open web service" src="https://github.com/user-attachments/assets/3e56b3fb-cb2e-4b1c-8d86-cf1bf048bd3c" />

+## Second: public internet registration information of the yahoo.com website